aristanetworks/avd/ansible_collections/arista/avd/docs/plugins/Modules_and_action_plugins/eos_validate_state_runner.md

 !!! note
     Always use the FQCN (Fully Qualified Collection Name) `arista.avd.eos_validate_state_runner` when using this plugin.

-!!! warning "This module is in **preview** mode"
-    This module is not guaranteed to have a backwards compatible interface.

 Uses ANTA for eos_validate_state role

 ## Synopsis